keyboard_arrow_up

 Conveyor Belt

-A moving belt that transports objects along the assembly process.
+A continuously moving belt used to transport objects along an assembly process.

 Dark Factory